moveit/moveit.ros.org/documentation/contributing/pullrequests/index.markdown

   emacs `find . -iname CHANGELOG.rst`    (Edit each file.
 Emacs forever, but replace it if necessary :/)
   ```

 1. Create a new tag with an appropriate version number (see the version policy section).
-Utilize `catkin_prepare_release` command that bumps the versions in package xml and in changelog files, creates a new tag, and pushes it to the remote repo.
+Utilize `catkin_prepare_release` command that bumps the versions in package xml and in changelog files, creates a new tag, and pushes it to the remote repo (you can check at [github.com/ros-planning/moveit/releases](https://github.com/ros-planning/moveit/releases)).
 Example command:
   ```
   (Assuming you're at the same directory as previously)

   catkin_prepare_release --bump patch    (Or without any option it suggests bumping minor version.) git tag                                (Confirm among all tags that the tag with the intended version is locally created.
-Also go online ([github.com/ros-planning/moveit/releases](https://github.com/ros-planning/moveit/releases)) to see the tag is uploaded.)
+Also go online to see the tag is uploaded.)
   ```
 1. Run `bloom`.
 Open a pull request against [rosdistro](https://github.com/ros/rosdistro) as bloom suggests at the end of its run.
 [Example of such a request](https://github.com/ros/rosdistro/pull/13512).
 Example command: